ninhnguyen01/DataScience_Project/README.md

-# CodeCademy
-This repository contains projects completed on codecademy.
+This repository contains completed DS and ML projects.